renatograsso10/renatograsso10/README.md

 <br>

 About me:
-- 🔭 I’m currently working Indra Company
+- 🔭 I’m currently working at Keeggo
 - 🐻 QA Analyst.
 - 🌱 Learning RestAssured, Java & Appium.
 - 👯 I’m looking to study automation and collaborate on open-source.